Pioneering India Focused

 Note: We use an even lower threshold of 33% Debt vs. 37% Debt used in the referenced Screening Criteria in the above ratio as per the guidelines of our Shari’a Board given that the Indian market just considering the NSE gives a large number of Shari’a compliant shares and thus a lower threshold of 33% is the correct ratio to be used for the Indian market.

-The ratio of Non-liquid Assets to Total Assets should be at least 25%.
-Non-liquid Assets, here are defined as any asset that Shari’a permits to be traded at value other than its par value.
+The ratio of Non-Liquid Assets to Total Assets should be at least 20%.
+Non-Liquid Assets, here are defined as any asset that Shari’a permits to be traded at a value other than its par value.

 The Market Capitalization should be greater than the Net Liquid Assets calculated as: (Total Assets – Non Liquid Assets – Current Liabilities) divided by the total number of shares outstanding.